How Alcohol Affects Your Liver

 How ARLD is Treated

-By understanding how alcohol affects your liver, you can take steps early to prevent ARLD.
+By understanding how much alcohol affects liver, you can take steps early to prevent ARLD.
 Early intervention can prevent progression to cirrhosis or liver failure.

 Complications